saarthak2002/ImageFactory/README.md

 # Image Factory

 A React Native mobile app for the Image Factory social media platform that focuses on creating and sharing AI generated art.
-Watch a full demonstration of the app here.
+Watch a full demonstration of the app [here](https://youtu.be/trwPyBvvdhU).

 ![Feed Demo](/docs/gifs/feed-demo.gif)
 ![Profile Demo](/docs/gifs/profile-demo.gif)

+Each post displays the prompt used to create it, along with the aesthetic applied.
+This ties into Image Factory's primary goal- to inspire the user's creations based on what others have made and develop their prompt engineering skills.

 ## Backend

 Image factory's backend is powered by a custom REST API constructed using Node.js and Express with MongoDB as the database.
 The repository for the backend can be viewed [here](https://github.com/saarthak2002/ImageFactoryBackEnd).
+The backend REST API was hosted on Heroku.

 # Generate Image View